LudvigOlsen/vocabular2/README.md

 Note: By default, negative values are set to 0 for most of the metrics (not TD-IDF and TF-IRF).

+See the metric formulas below the example.

+### Attach packages

 ``` r
 library(vocabular2)
 library(tm)